Blood Pressure – Diagnosis, Symptoms, and Treatment

 - Leg swelling

-And as we mentioned, it can result in stroke and heart attack.
+And as we mentioned, untreated hypertension can also result in stroke and heart attack.

 Hypertension is diagnosed by measuring your blood pressure in both arms.
 This is usually done in the physician’s office, but can also be performed by the patient with the use of home automated blood pressure machines.
 The problem with blood pressure machines is that sometimes they are not as accurate as manual blood pressure readings with a sphygmomanometer.
 This is especially true of wrist blood pressure monitors.

-The key to diagnosing high blood pressure is getting multiple blood pressure values and averaging them.
-It is best to have your blood pressure check at the same time of the day, preferably in the morning.
+The key to diagnosing high blood pressure is getting multiple blood pressure values over the course of multiple weeks and averaging them.
+It is best to have your blood pressure checked at the same time of the day, preferably in the morning.
 You should be in a quiet room and sit and relax for 5 minutes before having your blood pressure checked.
-When checking your blood pressure, your arm should be passively held at heart level.
+When checking your blood pressure, your arm should be passively held at heart level with your feet flat on the floor.

-Your doctor will probably order an EKG in addition to blood tests, including a complete blood cell count, comprehensive metabolic panel, thyroid function, cholesterol, and urine analysis.
-Another test may be ordered depending on their suspicion for secondary hypertension.
+Your doctor will probably order an ECG in addition to blood tests, including a complete blood cell count, comprehensive metabolic panel, thyroid function, cholesterol, and urine analysis.
+These tests and others are used to search for secondary causes of hypertension that may require treatment other than simply providing medications to reduce blood pressure.

 Blood Pressure Medication and Treatment

 The treatment usually begins with dietary and lifestyle changes.
+Alcohol consumption is known to increase blood pressure.
 In men, alcohol consumption should not exceed 2 drinks per day, and in women no more than 1 drink per day.
-Most nutritionist and doctors recommend that you incorporate fruits and vegetables in the diet and that you limit or reduce your sodium (salt) intake.
-Regular exercise, at least 30 minutes of moderate intensity activity, 3 times a week has been associated with reduction.
+Most nutritionists and doctors recommend that you incorporate 5 or more servings of fruits and vegetables in your daily diet and that you limit or reduce your sodium (salt) intake.
+Regular exercise, at least 30 minutes of moderate-intensity activity, 3 times a week has been associated with a moderate reduction in blood pressure.

-Sometimes diet and exercise are not enough and medications are prescribed to lower your blood pressure.
+Sometimes diet and exercise alone are not enough to achieve a blood pressure goal and medications are prescribed to lower your blood pressure.
 There are several classes of blood pressure medications, including:

 - Angiotensin-converting enzyme (ACE) inhibitors